stevensouza/automon/README.md

 such as JAMon, JavaSimon, Yammer Metrics, and New Relic.
 In fact you specify which of these tools you would like to perform the monitoring.

-Automon can also be dynamically enabled/disabled by accessing the Automon JMX MXBean.
+Automon can also be dynamically enabled/disabled by accessing the Automon MXBean (JMX).

 AspectJ Weaving
 -----------------------------------